Yevgeny Khaldei: Life

 Khaldei was born to a Jewish family in Yuzovka (now Donetsk, Ukraine) and was obsessed with photography since childhood, having built his first childhood camera with his grandmother's eyeglasses.
+In March 1918, when Khaldei was one year old, his mother was killed during one of the pogroms of the Russian Civil War, by followers of the White movement.
+The bullet passed through her body and greatly wounded Yevgeny, who survived his injuries.

-He started working with the Soviet press agency TASS at the age of 19 as a photographer.
+He started working with the Soviet press agency TASS since 25 October 1936 (at the age of 19) as a photographer.
 His father and three of his four sisters were murdered by the Nazis during the war.
+He also witnessed the aftermath of the massacre of 7,000 civilians in Kerch in 1942.
+During the march to Berlin with the advancing Red Army, Khaldei experienced the liberation of Romania, Bulgaria, and Hungary, and the capture of Vienna.

-In 1945, he persuaded his uncle to create a large Soviet flag after seeing Joe Rosenthal's photo of the flag raising at Iwo Jima while the Soviet army closed in on Berlin and took it with him to Berlin for the Reichstag shot.
+Khaldei may have joined the Navy as Technician-Intendant 1st class, though the TASS news agency obtained for him an honorary rank of navy lieutenant which allowed him freedom of movement to record military personnel and battles.
+In 1945, Khaldei persuaded his uncle to create a large Soviet flag after seeing Joe Rosenthal's photo of the flag raising at Iwo Jima while the Soviet army closed in on Berlin and took it with him to Berlin for the Reichstag shot.
 He later took photographs of the Nazis at the Nuremberg trials and of the Red Army during its offensive in Japanese Manchuria.

 Khaldei continued to work in photojournalism after the war as a TASS staff photographer, but was reprimanded in a 1947 evaluation: "After returning to peacetime conditions, he failed to develop himself at all, and at the present moment he is considered a passable photojournalist ...
 The reasons for this are several.
 First, all the praise that was heaped upon him as a military photojournalist finally went to his head, and he rested on his laurels.
 His growth as a photojournalist stopped.
 The other reason has to do with Khaldei's cultural level, which is exceptionally low."
-In October 1948, Khaldei received notice that he was being let go because of the agency's "staff downsizing."
+In October 1948, Khaldei received notice that he was being let go because of the agency's "staff downsizing".

 Khaldei continued to photograph, now working as a freelance photographer for Soviet newspapers, and focused on capturing the scenes of everyday life.
 In 1959, he got a job again at the newspaper Pravda, where he worked until he was forced to retire in 1970.
 Khaldei's wartime photographs were collected in a 93-page book, Ot Murmanska do Berlina (From Murmansk to Berlin), published in 1984.
 His work continues to be distributed through the Sovfoto agency which has operated in the West since 1932.
 Khaldei's international fame dates from the 1990s, when exhibitions of his photographs began to be held in the West.